 It is about others and not yourself.
 When you get that and understand that is about others, that’s when you are a Being a Great Consultant, Leader, Manager.

 If you want to talk about this and more- go to my website lifecareerbusinesscoach.com and on the top menu right, click Contact.
-On that page is a link to schedule a call.
+On that page is a link to email me.
 Let’s talk.

 To learn more about me DocFred, go to: